✅ Trusted by 305,054+ users · ⭐ 4.1/5 on Trustpilot · 200+ countries305,054+ users · Trustpilot

 Confirm +86 formatting, wait for resend timers, try a new number, switch from free → activation/rental, and review the PVAPins FAQ guidance.

-Read more: Full China SMS guide
+Full China SMS guide (includes live number activity)

 If you’re trying to receive SMS online in China, you’re usually after one thing: an OTP code (that quick SMS verification message) without using a physical SIM.
 That’s super common for testing, travel setups, privacy, or when you don’t want your personal number tied to everything.